KyoriPowered/adventure-docs/source/platform/index.rst

 Platforms
 =========

-In order to integrate with the many Minecraft platforms, Adventure provides a collection of adapters to allow getting ``Audience`` instances from native user types.
+Adventure integrates with many of the Minecraft platforms out there.
+Some platforms support Adventure natively, but some platforms do not natively support Adventure.
+To enable you to use Adventure with these platforms, Adventure provides a number of platform-specific adapters to allow you to obtain ``Audience`` instances from native user types.

 .. toctree::
    :maxdepth: 2